 Mackinac Policy Conference 2025

-The 2025 Mackinac Policy Conference will focus on Michigan’s Equation for Impact where vision and tools meet action to make an impact that ensures our continued progress.
+The 2025 Mackinac Policy Conference centered on "Michigan’s Equation for Impact," explores how vision, strategy and practical tools meet action to make an impact that ensures our continued progress.

 Michigan will thrive when we define a clear vision for a better future for our people, businesses, and the environment.
 Michigan will grow when we invest in tools, technologies, and infrastructure.
 Michigan will prosper when partnerships are built that overcome barriers and drive meaningful action.